snadim02/snadim02.github.io/_posts/2024-05-05-cutlerybox.md

 ![Fireplace](../assets/img/cutlerybox06.jpg){: .mx-auto.d-block :}

-I was able to get rid of the bags because the inside of these bin inserts won't get dislocated and spill contents into each other, and the cutlery won't scratch or tear up the bottom of the cloth bin.
+I no longer needed Ziplock bags here because the inside of these bin inserts won't get dislocated and spill contents into each other, and the cutlery won't scratch or tear up the bottom of the cloth bin.

 I'm quite pleased with my very nerdy solution!